 - Don't take the product if you are pregnant or breastfeeding

-- Speak to your primary care doctor if you have liver problems, heart problems, thyroid issues, have had a stroke/ blood pressure problems or are diabetic, have depression, emotional/psychiatric issues.
+- Speak to your doctor if you have liver problems, heart problems, thyroid issues, have had a stroke/ blood pressure problems or are diabetic, have depression, emotional/psychiatric issues.

 - If you take any medications, show the ingredients to your doctor/pharmacist first.